Harsha-msit/WorkPortfolio/README.md

 * Integration was a bit tough and we had power issues due to which the work was postponed
 * Faced a problem while testing the put method and we resolved it later
 * Faced a few issues while working with images but later we could resolve it
+* Faced issues while fetching and displaying data for accept or reject orders